-- Recognize how symptoms, threat and event challenge families and social groups and shape the functioning of interlocking relationships
+- Recognize how symptoms, threats and events challenge families and social groups and shape the functioning of interlocking relationships.

-- Better understand how the impaired functioning of some members of a system contribute to the overall system’s adaptive efforts
+- Describe how the impaired functioning of some members of a system contribute to the overall system’s adaptive efforts.

-- Better understand how various levels of functioning of members of the same family and social group function as an interlocking unit and relationship system
+- Assess how various levels of functioning of members of the same family and social group function as an interlocking unit and relationship system.

-- Better derive hypotheses that explain and guide interventions with families and social groups facing social threats
+- Analyze hypotheses that explain and guide interventions with families and social groups facing social threats.

-- Better understand the basic concepts of Bowen family systems theory and how to apply them to clinical and organizational settings
+- Explain the basic concepts of Bowen family systems theory and how to apply them to clinical and organizational settings.

 The WPFC annual conference and symposium provides an opportunity for local lay and professional persons to present their efforts to observe, study and apply Bowen family systems theory.
 The opportunity for students, seasoned professionals and others to present their perspective, thinking and work promotes an understanding of natural systems, nature and human functioning.
 Persons from many fields of science are encouraged to present and attend the conference and symposium.

 Each presenter will use slides that will accompany their presentation in order to enhance learning and participation.
 Introductions of presenters will be brief as their biographies are listed in this brochure.
 During a portion of the lunch period, interested participants can attend a brief breakout room meeting about family center programs and services.

 By Kathleen M. Carley, Ph.D. – Professor of Computer at the Institute of Software Research at Carnegie Mellon University